 After quite a few samples, we decided on the mango coconut swirl gelato.
 It was delicious!
 There is an additional cost for this treat, but I think $2.95 is a great price for the gigantic scoop that they give you.

 Flo's Cafe is a quick-service counter right next to the pool area, you can order pizza, burgers, fries, and sandwiches.

 I think it's mostly geared towards kids, but after a few hours at the adult pool, we were ready for pizza and fries.
 It's standard fare, nothing special but it hits the spot.

-The pizza at Flo’s Cafe is the same pizza that is served at Cabanas.
+The pizza at Flo's Cafe is the same type of pizza that is served at Cabanas.